Fabian-G/quest/docs/configuration.md

 # Date tag that defined the threshold date
 threshold-tag = "t"

+# When this option is set to true an item that is spawned by completing a
+# recurrent item will be assigned the same priority as the original.
+preserve-priority = false

 # List of tag definitions to enable tag expansions and styling
 [tags]
 [tags.due]